-For simple configurations, the cluster manager recommends, and provides, OpenVPN by default for cluster extension cloudbursting VPN connectivity.
-If there is a wish to use Direct Connect or a hardware VPN (for example, an IPSec tunnel), then the cluster manager can be configured to work with those.
+For simple configurations, BCM recommends, and provides, OpenVPN by default for cluster extension cloudbursting VPN connectivity.
+If there is a wish to use Direct Connect or a hardware VPN (for example, an IPSec tunnel), then BCM can be configured to work with those.